Volatility Indicators

 How to Use:

-- Buy when Percent B is below 0, indicating potential oversold conditions.
+- Buy when Percent B is equal to or less than zero.

-- Sell when Percent B is above 1, indicating potential overbought conditions.
+- Sell when Percent B is greater than 1.

 Percent B Formula: